datacite/metadata-reports/preprints/index.md

 ## OSF

-Most of these DOIs for software are registered by OSF (COS).
+Most of these DOIs for preprints are registered by OSF (COS).

 ```r